 There has been a lot of hype around 5G and AI these past couple of years.
-Newspapers, websites, tv-pundits, and politicians often talk about the potential impact these technologies will have on the world.
-This is completely justified as 5G and AI represent the next technological revolution that can drastically alter our lives in many ways.
 5G and AI have the potential to digitize and automate tasks in the fields of medicine, education, computer science, robotics, banking, governance, warfare, space, virtual reality, and much more.
-Humans will be able to do things considered fantasy not too long ago.
 The potential applications of 5G and AI are virtually endless.
 Moreover, 5G and AI are complementary: they help each other perform better and reach new potentials.

-Yet with all the new possibilities and changes of these new technologies a new set of risks emerge that we have to take into account.
-This article looks at what these new technologies are, what they could mean for humanity, and what the potential risks are.
+Yet with all the new possibilities and changes of these new technologies, a new set of risks emerge that we have to take into account.
+This article looks at what these new technologies are and what they could mean for humanity, how they complement each other, and what the potential risks are.

 What is 5G?